albertattard/java-boot-camp/docs/09-generics/06-variance.md

     final List<Pet> pets = new ArrayList<Pet>();
     pets.add( new Dog() );
     pets.add( new Cat() );

+    final Pet firstPet = pets.get( 0 );
   }
 }
 ```

+We can also read from the same list as we did with the `firstPet`.

 Generics are invariant which means that, if `S` is a subtype of `T`, then `GenericType<S>` is not a subtype of `GenericType<T>` and vice versa.